mrlooi/latex2json/README.md

 - Limited support for complex or legacy macro definitions, particularly those using advanced TeX primitives
 - Simplified if-else handling: processes only the first conditional branch for most \if commands
-- Does not currently support specialized LaTeX drawing commands and environments (e.g., `\draw`, TikZ diagrams, Chess commands et).
+- Does not currently support specialized LaTeX drawing commands and environments (e.g., Chess commands etc).
 Treats them as unknown command tokens i.e. type: "command"
 - May not handle certain custom or non-standard LaTeX packages fully
 - Does not preserve latex visual formatting and counters